Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Salesforce export loses activity history

-A naive Salesforce export does not preserve every activity, note and email thread in a format HubSpot accepts.
-Reps lose the deal timeline they rely on on day one.
+A naive export drops activities, notes and email threads — and reps lose the deal timeline they rely on from day one.

-Microsoft Dynamics integration is treated as an afterthought
+The finance system is connected as an afterthought

 Reporting definitions differ per portfolio company

-"Marketing-qualified lead", "sales-qualified lead" and "pipeline" each mean something different across brands.
-The consolidation is when this surfaces — often in front of the operating partner.
+"Qualified lead" and "pipeline" mean something different in every brand — and the consolidation is when it surfaces, often in front of the operating partner.

 Revenue leadership turns over mid-rollout

-A new chief revenue officer lands in the middle of the programme and wants changes.
-Without a clear scope, every new hire becomes a three-month re-scoping exercise.
+A new chief revenue officer lands mid-programme wanting changes.
+Without a clear scope, every new hire becomes a 3-month re-scope.

-The next acquisition closes mid-rollout and carries its own stack.
-Without a fixed onboarding pattern, each new add-on resets the programme by three to six months.
+The next acquisition closes mid-rollout with its own stack.
+Without a fixed pattern, each add-on resets the programme by 3 to 6 months.

 Mitigation How SalesPlaybook handles each